 Our operations are global with approximately 90% of our revenue generated from worldwide exports and international activities generally denominated in foreign currencies, mainly the U.S. dollar, the Euro and the British pound.
 Our revenue is generated approximately 50% in the U.S., and the balance in Europe and the rest of the world.
-Sections 7.3 and 9.4 of CAE's 2023 MD&A contain more information regarding foreign currency as a risk factor for CAE.
+Sections 8.3 "Financial instruments" and 10.5 "Financial risks" of CAE's 2024 MD&A contain more information regarding foreign currency as a risk factor for CAE.